 We are very interested in your thoughts as we continue to develop the ACC In-House Jobline to better serve your needs.
 If you have questions about ACC In-house Jobline, please call our helpdesk at: 1-888-491-8833 Ext.
 1125 (Extension Required).

 The New York Times Company has an opening for an employment lawyer.
-This position will report to the Vice President and Assistant General Counsel (employment).
+This position will report to the Senior Counsel, Employment.
 The role will handle legal matters primarily related to human resources, employment and ethics compliance, and employee relations.

 Provide preventive, proactive legal advice on a broad range of employment practice topics, including discrimination, harassment, wrongful discharge, performance management, employee discipline and separations, workplace investigations, severance programs, leaves of absence and accommodations, recruiting, hiring, benefits, wage and hour, compensation, employment and separation agreements, unemployment and workers’ compensation, and immigration issues.